Kirthiga7/Data-Warehouse-Project/README.md

 --In this data warehouse, I aim to store clear and meaningful values rather than using abbreviated terms and --use the default value 'n/a' for missing values.
---Use CASE statement to make the data more meaningful CASE WHEN UPPER(TRIM(cst_marital_status)) = 'S' THEN 'Single'
+--Using CASE statement to make the data more meaningful CASE WHEN UPPER(TRIM(cst_marital_status)) = 'S' THEN 'Single'
 	     WHEN UPPER(TRIM(cst_marital_status)) = 'M' THEN 'Married'
      	     ELSE 'n/a'